About ARI

 A Program Sustained by Donations

-Most participants invited to ARI from developing countries face significant economic challenges and are unable to cover the cost of tuition themselves.
+Almost all participants attending ARI from developing countries face significant economic challenges and cannot cover tuition costs themselves.

 For this reason, since its founding, ARI has covered nearly all tuition and travel expenses, ensuring access to learning opportunities.
-These costs are supported by donations from individuals, companies, and Christian churches.
+These costs are supported by donations from individuals, companies, support organizations, and churches.

-In addition, scholarship participants are required to have at least five years of experience working with organizations that serve rural communities facing poverty and other challenges.
+In addition, scholarship participants must have at least 3 years of experience working with organizations serving rural communities facing poverty and other challenges.
 After graduation, they are also expected to continue working with these organizations for a minimum of three years.
 This system ensures that what they learn at ARI is meaningfully returned to their communities.

 Income resource